Zenit-E

 But of course, we must not forget that this is the Soviet Union, and this means that despite the aforementioned improvements, the camera was full of flaws and simplifications.

-In addition, the camera had a very meager set of shutter speeds.
-The curtains could freeze and slow down even with a slight frost.
+In addition, the camera had a limited set of shutter speeds.
+The shutter curtains could freeze and slow down even in mild frost.

-The selenium exposure meter was not directly interfaced with the camera operation, had little accuracy, and was comparatively useful only in good lighting.
+The selenium exposure meter was not directly linked to the camera’s controls, offered limited accuracy, and was truly reliable only in good lighting conditions.

-The frame counter (like most of the other mechanisms) was directly inherited from the first Leica cameras and was considered obsolete at that time.
-Unlike cameras produced outside the borders of the USSR, in Zenit-E you had to manually set this counter to 0.
+The frame counter, like many other mechanisms, was directly inherited from the earliest Leica cameras and was already considered outdated by that time.
+Unlike cameras produced outside the USSR, the Zenit-E required the user to manually reset the counter to zero.

 Conclusion